Fort Mchenry National Monument, Baltimore - Things to Do at Fort Mchenry National Monument

 What to See & Do

-The Star Fort
+The Star Fort and Ramparts

-The Garrison Flag
+The Flag and Flagpole

-The Visitor Center and Film
+The Visitor Center Film and Exhibits

 Practical Information